allthingsembedded/allthingsembedded.github.io/content/post/orphan_sections_linker.md

 This flag allows us to specify what should be the behavior when an orphaned section is encountered.
 You have the following options:

-- `place`: the worst option.
-Just silently ignores that this section is orphaned and places it somewhere in memory.
+- `place`: silently ignores that this section is orphaned and places it somewhere in memory.
-- `warn`: same as place, but at least it emits a warning when linking.
+- `warn`: same as place, but it emits a warning when linking.
-- `error`: trigger a link-time error when a section is orphaned.
+- `error`: triggers a link-time error when a section is orphaned.
-- `discard`: The data in the orphaned section is just dropped.
+- `discard`: drops the data in the orphaned section.

 By setting `--orphan-handling=error`, we prevent silent misplacement of sections, ensuring a predictable memory layout.
 This serves as a safeguard against subtle